-See how we are improving our curriculum, so we can provide the best learning community for our students and staff.
+See how we are improving our curriculum to provide the best learning community for our students and staff.

 See what we are focusing on this term.